 Board Composition and Independence

 The Board of Directors is required to have a minimum of three and a maximum of 12 directors.
-As of April 26, 2019, the Board consists of nine Directors, five men and four women, all of whom were elected by common shareholders at Capital Power’s annual meeting.
-Of the nine directors, eight are independent for the purposes of National Instrument 58-101.
+As of August 2, 2023, the Board consists of ten Directors, six men and four women.
+Of the ten directors, nine are independent for the purposes of National Instrument 58-101.

-The Board has determined that all of the directors, except Mr. Vaasjo, President and Chief Executive Officer of Capital Power, are independent within the meaning of applicable Canadian securities laws, on the basis that they do not have any direct or indirect relationship with the company that could, in the view of the Board, be reasonably expected to interfere with the exercise of their independent judgment.
+The Board has determined that all of the directors, except Avik Dey, President and Chief Executive Officer of Capital Power, are independent within the meaning of applicable Canadian securities laws, on the basis that they do not have any direct or indirect relationship with the company that could, in the view of the Board, be reasonably expected to interfere with the exercise of their independent judgment.

 The three standing committees of the Board include the following: